-- the Traction Control® system requires service, or - the customer has disabled the system using the traction control switch located on the left side of the instrument panel.
+- the Traction Control® system requires service by an authorized dealer, or - the customer has disabled the system using the traction control switch located on the left side of the instrument panel.

 The Traction Control® system will be on every time you turn the ignition key from OFF to ON until you deactivate the system using the traction control switch on the instrument panel left of the steering column.